goyalpramod/goyalpramod.github.io/_blogs/evolution_of_LLMs.markdown

 <details>
 <summary markdown="span">Quick Summary</summary>
 <div markdown="1">
-I'll be your guide through this machine learning research paper, focusing on building intuition for the mathematical concepts while waiting for your specific questions to dive deeper.

-## High-Level Summary: Proximal Policy Optimization (PPO)

 This paper by John Schulman et al. from OpenAI introduces Proximal Policy Optimization (PPO), a family of policy gradient methods for reinforcement learning that achieves the reliability and data efficiency of Trust Region Policy Optimization (TRPO) while being much simpler to implement and more compatible with various neural network architectures.